Gold-Dragon01/Bash-Autograder/README.md

 - **No input file support** — programs that require stdin input are not currently handled
 - **Single-file submissions only** — multi-file projects are not supported
-- **No timeout mechanism** — infinite loops in student code will hang the grader
 - **Basic diff** — output comparison uses sorted line-level diff, not semantic comparison

-Potential improvements: adding execution timeouts, support for stdin test cases, parallel grading for large classes, and an HTML report generator.
+Potential improvements: support for stdin test cases, parallel grading for large classes, configurable per-language timeouts, and an HTML report generator.

 ## License